Chemical Manufacturing Compliance: Navigating Water Regulations with Confidence

 1. Ofwat Sets the Rules for Charges and Competition.

-In effect, you pay the wholesale charge (which is capped and regulated) plus a retail margin and service fee set by your retailer.
+In effect, you pay the wholesale charge, plus, a retail margin and service fee set by your retailer.

 2. Protections for Businesses That Don’t Switch.